IRS DATA RETRIEVAL

 Students and parents who have already filed their IRS tax return will be able to select the IRS Data Retrieval option on the Free Application for Federal Student Aid (FAFSA) to transfer tax information to the FAFSA.
 We strongly encourage you to select this option when you apply or when subsequent corrections are made to your FAFSA.
 This option will streamline and expedite the processing of your financial aid application.
 According to the IRS, this tool cannot be used until:

-• 6 - 8 weeks after filing paper tax returns
+• up to 11 weeks after filing paper tax returns

 When either a parent or student selects the IRS Data Retrieval option, the FAFSA Central Processing System (CPS) will conduct a data match with the IRS.
 As the federal income tax filer, you will be redirected to a secure IRS website, where you will permit the IRS to transfer income data to the FAFSA.
 Data that is successfully matched will be marked on the FAFSA with the following notation, “Transferred from the IRS.”
 This process avoids reporting errors and processing delays that can otherwise occur when the option is not selected.